Black Friday and slave Trade

-There are theories that link black Friday shopping bonanza to slave trade.
+There are theories that link black Friday shopping bonanza to the slave trade.

 According to sources, back in the 1800s plantation owners would buy black slaves on the day after Thanksgiving at a discount.